ceu-lang/ceu-libuv/README.md

 ```

 If necessary, configure the variables in the `Makefile`.
-The default example moves a rectangle on screen.
+The default example prints the time elapsing during 5 seconds.

 To compile and run another application, run `make` and set `CEU_SRC`: